AzureCosmosDB/Azure-OpenAI-Python-Developer-Guide/07_Create_First_Cosmos_DB_Project/README.md

 ### Deleting a document

-The `delete_one` method is used to delete a single document from a collection.
+The `delete_one` method is used to delete a single document from a container.

 ```python
 delete_result = collection.delete_one({"_id": product_id})